A Maori Maid's Love: Distribution difficulties

 Longford was unable to secure a release for the film in New Zealand.
 He blamed this on the influence of "the Combine" of Australasian Films and Union Theatres, who dominated distribution and exhibition at the time.
 The film was given a limited release in Sydney at a cinema owned by Hubert and Caroline Pugliese.

 Critical reception

 The critic from the Sydney Sun called it "unquestionably the best moving picture produced up to date at this end of the world... there would be little need for importing films while Australia can make her own of such a standard."

 The Motion Picture News said the film "certainly could not be classed as a masterpiece.
 Reduced to three reels it would make a good, pleasing feature.
 The subtitles in their present state are crude and need revision.
-Director Raymond Longford had a hard task when he posed the Maori maids before the camera and deserves credit for the results obtained."
+Director Raymond Longford had a hard task when he posed the Māori maids before the camera and deserves credit for the results obtained."

 Lottie Lyell edited the film for its British release.